Go without

 Melt and flow

-And spill it out in the ragged floor
+Spill it out on the ragged floor

 A thousand different versions of yourself